Bliksempie/fractured-world/chronicles/006-03-fragments-of-wisdom-western-europe-and-surrounds.md

 > "It had no doors.
 No glass.
 And no shadow.
 But everyone who looked at it said it felt familiar."

-*If analyzed, establishes a Living Chronicle marker for “shared hallucination structures” possibly tied to gravity pressure.*
+*If analyzed, establishes a Living Chronicle marker for "shared hallucination structures" possibly tied to gravity pressure.*
 <!-- /fragment-meta -->